-A correlator header contains a length field. arm_get_correlator_length() is used to return the length.
+A correlator header contains a length field. $arm_get_correlator_length()$ is used to return the length.
 The function handles any required conversion from the network byte order used in the header and the endian (big versus little) of the platform.
-See arm_generate_correlator() for a description of a correlator.
+See $arm_generate_correlator()$ for a description of a correlator.

-- correlator Pointer to a buffer containing a correlator.
-It serves no purpose to make the call if the pointer is null. - length Pointer to an int16 into which the ARM implementation will store the length.
+correlator Pointer to a buffer containing a correlator.
 It serves no purpose to make the call if the pointer is null.

+length Pointer to an arm_correlator_length_t (a 16-bit integer) into which the ARM implementation will store the length.
+It serves no purpose to make the call if the pointer is null.
 If the pointer is not null, some value will be stored.
 The stored value will be the actual value if the value is apparently correct; otherwise, it will be zero.
-Examples of when zero would be stored are when the input correlator pointer is null or the length field is invalid, such as being greater than ARM_CORR_MAX_LENGTH.
+Examples of when zero would be stored are when the input correlator pointer is null or the length field is invalid, such as being greater than 512